 Study Abroad Programs

-BU Law offers 14 semester-abroad opportunities at top universities in Europe, Asia, Latin America, and the Middle East.
-In addition, students can choose to spend their entire third year at one of three partner schools, pursuing an international dual degree program:
+BU Law offers 16 semester-abroad opportunities at top universities in Europe, Asia, Latin America, and the Middle East.
+In addition, students can choose to pursue an international dual degree program through one of five partner universities:

-- JD/LLM in European Law at the University of Paris (Paris II)
+- JD/LLM in European Law at the Université Panthéon-Assas in Paris (Paris II)

 - JD/LLM in International & European Business Law at the Universidad Pontificia Comillas (ICADE) in Madrid, Spain